tuvus/iowa-systems/README.md

 * Check if the animal is hungry, if so explore.
 If not and the animal has a mate and is ready to reproduce, move to the mate.
 Otherwise sit still.

 Note: Wait time in animals is no longer implemented except for eating but may be readded in the future.
+This will increace the accuracy of the simulation at lower timeScale values.

 An animal that tries to eat an organism or find a mate but was beaten by another animal in the same frame the animal will explore or sit still instead.